I listened to an interview the other day…

 - Create a simple, screen-free wind-down routine

-Why is Detoxing Important for Hormonal Balance?
+Why Is Detoxing Important for Hormonal Balance?

 Your liver and lymph are working hard.
-You have to let them breathe and flow freely!
+You just have to let them breathe and flow freely!

 If your liver or lymph are sluggish, you might feel: